The 2022 SING USA Application is now closed.

-The SING Workshop is open to tribal and community college students, undergraduate and graduate students, and post-docs.
-This includes Indigenous individuals who would like to learn about these topics.
-We welcome tribal community members and tribal leaders to attend.
+The 2022 SING USA Workshop is open to tribal and community college students, undergraduate and graduate students, postdocs, and faculty.
+This also includes Indigenous individuals who would like to learn about these topics.
+We strongly welcome Indigenous community members, elders, and tribal leaders to attend.

-- This workshop is open to Indigenous peoples from the Americas.
-This includes Alaska Natives, Native Hawaiians, and members of Canadian First Nation or Métis communities.
-Please note that funding limitations allow for participants mainly from North America.
-Documentation should be provided by either:
+- This workshop is open to Indigenous peoples.
+This includes but is not limited to Alaska Natives, Native Hawaiians, and members of Canadian First Nation or Métis communities.
+Please note that due to funding and space limitations, we must prioritize supporting Indigenous participants mainly from North America*.

 - Evidence of tribal enrollment or certification of tribal status recognized by a government, or

 - 200 word summary of Applicant’s Background.
 This should include education or experiences that relate to the SING workshop